Spindle-Health/carduus/README.md

 Carduus is the first (and canonical) implementation of the [Open Privacy Preserving Record Linkage](https://spindle-health.github.io/carduus/opprl/) (OPPRL) protocol.
 This protocol presents a standardized methodology for tokenization that can be implemented in any data system to increase interoperability.
 The carduus implementation is a python library that distributes the tokenization workload using apache [Spark](https://spark.apache.org/) across multiple cores or multiple machines in a high performance computing cluster for efficient tokenization of any scale datasets.

-**Why the name "Carduus"?** The [Carduus](https://en.wikipedia.org/wiki/Carduus) is a genus of thistle plants that was used to brush fibrous materials so that individual fibres align in preparation for spinning the material into thread or yarn.
-Today this process is known as "Carding" and is done by specialized machines.
+**Why the name "Carduus"?** The [carduus](https://en.wikipedia.org/wiki/Carduus) is a genus of thistle plants that was used to brush fibrous materials so that individual fibres align in preparation for spinning the material into thread or yarn.
+Today this process is known as "carding" and is done by specialized machines.

 ## Getting Started